 In this guide, you’ll learn what this hobby is all about, why it has become so popular, what you’ll need to get started, and so much more!

-Why do people go metal detecting?
+Why go metal detecting?

 Let’s start off with a simple question: why do people go metal detecting, and what’s so exciting about it?